jon-marks/Yet-Another-Sudoku/docs/source/01-introduction.rst

 approximately 6.6709e+21 x 4.6655e+15 = 3,1123e+37 possible minimal puzzles exist, of which
 2.5533e+25 are mathematically unique.

-If it is possible to solve a puzzle every second, only 31 557 600 (3,1557e+7) puzzles will be solved in a year.
+To appreciate how large these numbers are, if it is possible to solve a puzzle every second, only 31 557 600 (3,1557e+7) puzzles will be solved in a year.
 Solving a puzzle every second since the beginning of time (estimated 14 billion years ago), only 4,4180e+15 puzzles will be solved.
 If everyone on earth (approximately 8 billion people) is solving unique Sudoku puzzles at the rate of one a second since the beginning of time, only 3.5345e+27 puzzles will be solved.
 This number is an infinitesimally small one 8.8 billionth (8.8055e-9) of all possible puzzles.

-To date no unique puzzles have been found with less than 17 givens, and only 49158 puzzles have been found with 17 givens.
+To date no unique puzzles have been found with less than 17 givens, and only 49158 - 17 givens puzzles have been found.
 A method to prove the theoretical minimum givens for any unique puzzle is yet to be found.

 `Wikipedia <https://en.wikipedia.org/wiki/Mathematics_of_Sudoku>`_ claims that the largest minimal